 Conclusion

 It can be helpful if issues arise on your website due to the robots.txt file.
-Removing it can also benefit you if your website is in the developing stage or if you want advanced indexing altogether.
+Removing it can also benefit you if your website is in the development stage or if you want advanced indexing altogether.

 - Using an FTP client